 In Geek Native’s coverage of the leaked Explorer’s Guide to Wildemount news, I found myself pointing out how frustrating this must be to Wizards of the Coast.
 It took up a segment of Saturday’s podcast.

 What’s the problem?
 Lots of hype around a new and mystery D&D sourcebook, expectations rising as speculation runs wild and gamers hoping that the new book is the one that they wanted most of all.
 Of course, statistically, that means most people are going to be disappointed.
-There is isn’t single ‘must-have’ book the whole community is asking for.
+There isn’t a single ‘must-have’ book the whole community is asking for.

-Then D&D confirmed the news – it’s not your old favourite coming back, or splatbook, but it’s a detailed inspection of part of the world that Critical Role’s campaign is set in.
+Then D&D confirmed the news – it’s not your old favourite coming back, or splatbook, but it’s a detailed inspection of the part of the world that Critical Role’s campaign is set in.

 It’s easy to find negative comments on the announcement.